St Augustine's Church, Even Swindon: Earlier churches

-Building and consecration
+Construction and architecture

+The building was designed by W. A. H. Masters, who also designed St Luke's Church, Broad Street, Swindon, and St Philip's, Upper Stratton.

 The foundation stone of St Augustine's was laid on 13 April 1907 amid much ceremony, and was the first time that the Freemasons in Wiltshire were involved in a church service.
-Building commenced at the East end and the church in its current state was consecrated on 25 January 1908.
+The church in its current state was consecrated on 25 January 1908.
 The bricks were paid for by the parishioners and cost one old penny each.
-Sadly, money ran out and the side aisles, porches, bell tower and further chapels were never completed.
+A shortfall in funding meant that the side aisles, porches, bell tower and further chapels were not built.

-It is one of the few churches in the south of England, and one of two in Swindon, built in the basilica style, and consists of a large nave of six wide bays and apse with a walled choir surrounded by aisles.
+It is one of the few churches in the south of England, and one of two in Swindon, to be built in the basilica style, and consists of a large nave of six wide bays and a small polygonal apse, with a walled choir surrounded by aisles.
 There is no physical division between nave and choir in the main building, so it is effectively a large hall.
-The vestry and lady chapel are at the northeast corner of the church.
+The vestry and lady chapel are at the north-east corner of the church.
+The lancet windows are in neo-Romanesque style.
+The building was designated as Grade II listed in 1970.